M4luk0/m4luk0.github.io/_posts/2022-02-06-How-to-install-Burp-Suite-in-Debian.md

 ---
-title: How to install BurpSuite in Debian
+title: How to install Burp Suite in Debian
 published: true
 ---